Reindeer husbandry

 If you encounter reindeer

-Seeing reindeer close-up is a great experience.
+Seeing reindeer up close is a great experience.
 Make sure it’s a good experience for the reindeer too, by remembering the following:

-- Make a diversion if you see grazing reindeer.
+- Take a detour if you see grazing reindeer.